Trismegiste/phpunit-assert-solid/README.md

 PhpParser is sometime a pain in the ass to explore so I kept the code at the minimum.
 Beside, code is sometime not really valid so this lib must adapt without throwing an error each time a property is not declared.

+### Why phpunit is not in composer.json ?
+Some developer prefer to use their own release of phpunit stored on the system, others prefer to embed it in project.
+As far I've tested, this lib is working on phpunit >= 4.2 but **should** work also with phpunit >= 3.7

 ## Soundtracks used for coding this library